Bhagwat-23/Thread-Safe-Queue/README.md

 # Thread Safe Queue

-Thread safe queue- which supports concurrent operations.
-The queue supports any data types.
+Thread safe queue- which supports concurrent operations and supports any data types.
-The queue supports Push,Pop and Peek operations.